tdwg/website/conferences/2023/session-list/index.md

 Evaluating and understanding the distribution and spread of pests, weeds and diseases through collation of data and big data analytics is a critical need for biosecurity systems globally.
 Biosecurity efforts aim to prevent, eradicate or mitigate impacts from pests and diseases, but prevention and effective responses to threats are only possible if reliable data is available for surveillance, risk analysis, response modelling and informed decision making.
 Efforts are currently hampered by limited findability, accessibility, and interoperability of biosecurity data.
 In addition, data is often fragmented across multiple platforms as well as socially, among program leaders, participants, researchers, and managers.
 Issues with ontology and data standardisation are also challenges, and inconsistent taxonomy further compounds these issues.
 This session will explore global case studies that examine the practices and pathways that facilitate better access to biosecurity data.
 Participants will engage with best practice, lessons learned, and concrete tools that they can use in their programs.
 We aim to strengthen both the cooperation and transfer of experiences between industry, research, community and government, and present solutions to current biosecurity data challenges.

 {:id="sym02"}
-### SYM 02 Building bridges: Mapping from, to and between TDWG standards
+### SYM02 Building bridges: Mapping from, to and between TDWG standards

 Session type
 : Symposium of lightning talks (5-10 min) depending on number of submissions; unsolicited presentations considered ([related workshop](#wksh-02-building-bridges-mapping-from-to-and-between-tdwg-standards) to follow)